akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 Java
 :  @@snip [PersistentActorCompileOnyTest.java]($akka$/akka-persistence-typed/src/test/java/akka/persistence/typed/javadsl/PersistentActorCompileOnlyTest.java) { #state }

-The command handler just persists the `Cmd` payload in an `Evt`@java[.
+The command handler persists the `Cmd` payload in an `Evt`@java[.
 In this simple example the command handler is defined using a lambda, for the more complicated example below a `CommandHandlerBuilder` is used]:

 Scala
 :  @@snip [PersistentActorCompileOnyTest.scala]($akka$/akka-persistence-typed/src/test/scala/akka/persistence/typed/scaladsl/PersistentActorCompileOnlyTest.scala) { #command-handler }